 "expansion plans" at a morning press conference, could create a

 third cross-country carrier with the deal, ratcheting up

-competition for Canada's No. 1 and No. 2 airlines, Air Canada
+competition for Canada's No. 1 and 2 airlines, Air Canada

 and WestJet Airlines Ltd.

-Porter Airlines did not respond to requests for comment on a
+Porter Airlines did not respond to requests for comment, and

-Bombardier in December announced a letter of intent with an
+Bombardier in December announced a firm order to an

 "unidentified customer" for 12 CSeries worth $870 million at

 list prices, with options for another 18 aircraft that would